The Ultimate Guide for Framemeister

 Looks nice, but try find that compatible TV nowdays!

 But as soon as we connect this console to a newer LCD/TV monitor… just look at this mess!

-and compare it to Framemeister (here the same upscaled 480p).
+Compare it to Framemeister.
 Although it’s not as good as images from emulators and the image is just a bit blurred, but all details are now good visible and back:

 Benefits of Framemeister: